 Central Greece is the most populous geographical region of Greece, with a population of more than 4 million people, and covers an area of almost 25,000 km², making it the second largest of the country.
 It is located to the north of Peloponnese and to the south of Thessaly and Epirus, bordering the Aegean Sea to the east, the Ionian Sea to the west and the Corinthian Gulf to the south.
 Its climate is temperate along its coastlines, and dry in the interior.

-Beautiful towns, ancient sites and landscapes to visit in Central Greece:
+Towns, ancient sites and landscapes to visit in Central Greece

 The region is one of the most mountainous in Greece, having some of the highest elevations of which can be mentioned: